Multiple Myeloma Treatment

 Multiple myeloma is treated as part of the Hematologic

-Cancer Center (UMGCC).
+Malignancies Service at the University of Maryland Marlene and Stewart Greenebaum Comprehensive Cancer Center.
 As a major academic medical center, we offer a comprehensive,

 to treating multiple myeloma and other blood cancers, including a dedicated

 UMGCCC takes a team approach to the treatment and care of patients with multiple

 myeloma.
 Our treatment team includes physicians with special expertise in medical

 oncology, hematology, blood and marrow transplantation, orthopedics, diagnostic